LouiseHey/git-workshop/README.md

 He is sad that italy are bottom in the six nations table and he's confident it will stay pretty stable
 So David came along from Ireland
-...the better Dave some may call him
+...the better Da some may call him